flyteorg/flytesnacks/cookbook/docs/ml_training.rst

        :text: House Price Regression
        :classes: btn-block stretched-link
     ^^^^^^^^^^^^
-    Use dynamic workflows to train a multiregion house price prediction model using XGBoost
+    Use dynamic workflows to train a multiregion house price prediction model using XGBoost.

     ---